sqoia-dev/panel.sh/website/README.md

-# Anthias Website
+# Panelsh Website

-This is the source code for [anthias.screenly.io](https://anthias.screenly.io).
+This is the source code for [panelsh.panelsh.io](https://panelsh.panelsh.io).

 ## Local Development